syntasso/kratix-backstage-generator-pipeline/README.md

 for setting up Backstage.

 ## Usage

-run `make build-and-load` to load the image into your platform cluster.
-Update your promises to have:
+Update your promises to have the following in its the Promise and Resource workflows

 ```
-- image: ghcr.io/syntasso/kratix-backstage-generator-pipeline:v0.1.0
+- image: ghcr.io/syntasso/kratix-backstage-generator-pipeline:v0.1.0 name:
-  name: backstage
+  backstage
 ```

-in the promise and resource workflows

 ## Example
 Checkout the `promise-example.yaml` file for an example.

 ```
-make build-and-load

 kubectl apply -f promise-example.com

 kubectl get pods -n kratix-platform-system